 We feel that summative assessments are useful indicators of current levels of achievement, but equally valid is the qualitative insight into pupil understanding gained continuously by our highly skilled practitioners.
 Examples of formative techniques used across the school include; guided group work, peer and self-assessment, diagnostic marking, observations of pupil learning, verbal feedback and plenary reviews.
-Information on summative assessment can be found on the junior and senior departments pages of this website.

 We believe that students need a knowledge-based curriculum to ensure they have solid foundations across a range of subject areas.
 We feel that a structured, well-planned curriculum which offers appropriate progression and builds on prior learning, is the best way to prepare students for success in public examinations and equip them for their future careers.